SkyeWrenbrook/soc-analyst-labs/linux/labs/linux-streams-and-redirection/README.md

 # Key Takeaway
 This lab helped reinforce how Linux programs communicate through streams and how shell redirection can be used to control and process output efficiently.
+These concepts are commonly used when filtering logs, troubleshooting scripts, and processing command-line output during investigations.